softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/start.md

 In this lab, you will:

-- Use the Ionic CLI to create a starter application
+- Learn about the Ionic CLI and some of its commonly used commands
-- Learn some Ionic CLI commands
+- Learn about starter templates and project types available through the Ionic CLI
-- Build and run the starter application
+- Generate, build, and run an application using a blank starter template
+- Enforce consistent code formatting across the generated application

 ## Overview

 The Ionic command line (CLI) is the main tool used to develop Ionic Framework applications.
-This tool allows you to generate new applications, build the application, interact with Appflow, and many other tasks.
-The Ionic CLI also wraps and extends other commands lines - such as the Capacitor command line, the react-scripts command line, and more.
+This tool allows you to generate new applications, build applications, interact with Appflow, and many other tasks.
+The Ionic CLI also wraps and extends other commands lines - such as the Capacitor command line, the Create React App command line, and more.

 If you type `ionic --help` in the terminal, you will get a list of the available top level commands that can be run via the Ionic CLI.
 These commands are broken into two sections: Global Commands and Project Commands.
 Global Commands can be run from any directory whereas Project Commands can only be run within an Ionic Framework project directory.
 Commonly used Ionic CLI commands include `start`, `info`, `build`, and `serve`.
 We will learn more about these commands as we use them.